ingoweiss/manyworlds/README.md

 G1 → W1 → W2 → W4: T3
 G1 → W1 → W2 → W4 → W5: T4
 ```
 All four scenarios share the only "givens" (G1) and the first two "whens" (W1, W2).
 Scenario 3 and 4 share G1 and the first three "whens" (W1, W2, W4).
-This is very repetetive and makes it hard to undertand how the scenarios are organized.
+This is very repetitive and makes it hard to undertand how the scenarios are organized.

 Now consider the same scenarios represented as a tree: